Organizing the “Big Tent” of the Museum Field

 When we perform an analysis over time, we only include organizations that appear every year from 2012 to 2016, a smaller dataset which we refer to as “Specialized Panel Dataset”.
 We omitted institutions that may have entered or left the field during this period, or organizations with revenues below $50,000 (IRS Form 990-N).
 We recognize this excludes very small organizations and some larger ones, however, we believe this dataset of 5,997 institutions from 2012 to 2016 still provides the best data available for conducting a panel data analysis over several years.

 To provide useful comparisons for history-related institutions working within similar structures, laws, and practices, we excluded Zoos and Aquariums (D50) and Botanical Gardens & Arboreta (C41) museums that primarily care for living collections or are operated by organizations based outside the United States.
 These institutions represent less than 1.5% of the museum field.
 Finally, museums operated by government agencies (such as the Smithsonian Institution or state agencies) or parent organizations (such as universities or regional associations) are excluded because they do not file annual reports with the IRS (although their “friends” or support organization may).
+At times outliers are excluded from our data.
+When this is required we work to eliminate the 5% most extreme outliers using the interquartile range of the relevant data.

 National Taxonomy of Exempt Entities (NTEE) Code Categories and Definitions